-- Due to interaction of foliose lichens, the habitat becomes suitable for hardy mosses (e.g., Tortula, Grimmia) to grow. - Mosses, being larger in size and having gregarious habit, shade the lichens and replace them. - A Their rhizoids can penetrate deeper. - Solution of mosses leads to accumulation of more soil and organic matter which can retain moisture for a longer span and soon the habitat is occupied by moisture loving mosses (e.g., Hypnum, Bryum).
+- Due to interaction of foliose lichens, the habitat becomes suitable for hardy mosses (e.g., Tortula, Grimmia) to grow. - Mosses, being larger in size and having gregarious habit, shade the lichens and replace them. - Their rhizoids can penetrate deeper. - Growth of mosses leads to accumulation of more soil and organic matter which can retain moisture for a longer span and soon the habitat is occupied by moisture loving mosses (e.g., Hypnum, Bryum).

-Fig. : Different stages in xerosere starting on rock (lithosere) 2.
-Annual grass stage.
+Fig.: Different stages in xerosere starting on rock (lithosere)

+2. Annual grass stage.

-- During rainy season, the compact mat formed by mosses on weathered rock retain sufficient moisture and the habitat thus becomes suitable for germination of seeds of annual grasses and hardy herbs, e.g., Aristida, Poa, Eleusine, etc. - Z Their roots penetrate deeper and cause more weathering of rocks. - Z They replace mosses, grow for a couple of months and their death and decay results in increased organic matter.
+- During rainy season, the compact mat formed by mosses on weathered rock retain sufficient moisture and the habitat thus becomes suitable for germination of seeds of annual grasses and hardy herbs, e.g., Aristida, Poa, Eleusine, etc. - Their roots penetrate deeper and cause more weathering of rocks. - They replace mosses, grow for a couple of months and their death and decay results in increased organic matter. - This mixes with weathered rock particles to form soil and thus process of soil formation continues.